jorgebucaran/fisher/man/man7/fisher-faq.md

 In addition, Fisherman was built from the ground up using a completely different design, implementation and set of principles.

-Some features include: UNIX familiarity, minimalistic design, flat tree structure, unified plugin architecture, external self-managed database, cache system, dependency manifest file and compatibility with oh-my-fish, etc. See `fisher(7)`.
+Some features include: UNIX familiarity, minimalistic design, flat tree structure, unified plugin architecture, external self-managed database, cache system, dependency manifest file and compatibility with oh-my-fish, etc. See `fisher help tour`.

 ### How can I upgrade from an existing oh-my-fish or Wahoo installation?